The Studio Arts Board

 Yuchen Xie is a fourth-year student, majoring in Studio Art (concentrations in New Media and Painting) and French.
 She is also a Miller Arts Scholar.
 She has been involved in more than one Artist Residency projects and is extending her own art practice to public engagement.

 Alexandra is a fourth year studio art and drama double major at UVA.
-She is from Wicomico Church, located in the historic Northern Neck of Virginia.
-Within the studio art program, Alexandra is concentrating in printmaking and will have her thesis exhibition in April.
-She is expanding her interest in arts management through her work on the Arts Board and her internship at New City Arts Initiative in Downtown Charlottesville.
-Previously, she has worked as an Education Intern at Live Arts Theater and was a costume designer for their camp productions.
+Within the studio art program, she is concentrating in printmaking, and her work will be on display at Ruffin Hall during the week of April 16th.
+Alexandra is expanding her interest in arts management through her work on the Arts Board and her internship at New City Arts Initiative.
+Previously, she worked at Live Arts Theater as an Education Intern.
 She currently holds a part-time job at Roots Natural Kitchen.
-After graduating, Alexandra is moving to Richmond where she hopes to work in the field of arts administration and pursue an MBA.
-She has enjoyed living in Charlottesville for the past four years and is happy to remain close enough to visit often.
+After graduating, she will be moving to Richmond to work at the Visual Arts Center in their Marketing Department.

 Lydia is a fourth year studying Cognitive Science and minoring in Studio Art.
 She is interested in the effect of large-scale human systems on individual psychology.
 Her time at the art school has been spent exploring new mediums including film photography, new media, and sculpture.
 Outside of school, she spends her free time dancing and instructing for the University Salsa Club, reading, and works part-time as a graphic designer.
 For the Artsboard, Lydia handles public relations and manages the website.